studersi/test-4/tutorial-4/README.md

 ```

 I won’t be describing the entire configuration, only the directives that have been added since Tutorial 2.
 What’s new is that in addition to port 80 we are also listening to _HTTPS port_ 443.
-As expected, the *SSL* module is the new one to be loaded.
-We then configure the key and the certificate by using the _SSLCertificateKeyFile_ and _SSLCertificateFile_ directives.
+As expected, the *SSL* module is the new one to be loaded; and additionally the Headers-module, which we'll use below.
+Then we configure the key and the certificate by using the _SSLCertificateKeyFile_ and _SSLCertificateFile_ directives.
 On the protocol line (_SSLProtocol_) it is very important for us to disable the older and insecure _SSLv2_ protocol, but since the _POODLE_ attack even _SSLv3_ is also no longer secure.
 It would be best to permit only _TLSv1.2_, but not all browsers can handle it yet.
 So, we simply exclude _SSLv2_ and _SSLv3_ from use and for the time being are allowing TLSv1, very infrequent TLSv1.1 and quantitatively dominating TLSv1.2.
 The handshake and encryption is done using a set of several algorithms.
 We use these cryptograph algorithms to define the _cipher suite_.
 It’s important to use a clean _cipher suite_, because this is where snooping attacks typically take place: They exploit the vulnerabilities and the insufficient key length of older algorithms.
 However, a very limited suite may prevent older browsers from accessing our server.
 The proposed _cipher suite_ has a high level of security and also takes into account some older browsers starting from Windows Vista.
 We are thus excluding Windows XP and very old versions of Android from communication.

 The _HIGH_ group of algorithms is the core of the _cipher suite_.
 This is the group of high encryption ciphers which _OpenSSL_ provides to us via the _SSL module_.
 The algorithms listed in front of this keyword, which are also a part of the _HIGH_ group, are given higher priority by being listed first.
 Afterwards we add the _SHA_ hashing algorithm and exclude a number of algorithms that for one reason or another are not wanted in our _cipher suite_.